-Bitchu Matsuyama Castle, which has a history of over 770 years and whose main keep was restored in the existing form about 330 years ago, stands on one of four mountaintops of Mt.
-Gagyu, of which the highest top is 430 meters, or 1,410 feet, above sea level.
-It is one of 12 original castles which remain from the premodern days in Japan.
+Bitchu Matsuyama Castle, which has a history of over 770 years and whose main keep was restored in the existing form about 330 years ago, stands 430 meters, or 1,410 feet, above sea level, on one of four mountaintops of Mt.
+Gagyu.
+It is one of the 12 original castles which remain from the premodern days in Japan.
 Most castles in Japan have no original keep because of the demolition by "the Castle Abolishment Law" in 1873 and air raids during World War II.
 It is known as one of the three major "castles in the sky" of Japan along with Echizen Ono Castle in Fukui Prefecture and Takeda Castle in Hyogo Prefecture.
 It takes around 20 minutes to climb to the site at a distance of 700 meters, 2,300 feet from Fuigo Pass, which is the nearest public parking area to the main keep, on foot.

-It is also famous for its sea of cloud.
+It is also famous for its sea of clouds.
 Under certain conditions, it emerges in the morning from late September to early April.
-Early in the morning from late October to early December, especially after the autumn leaves of the trees by the main keep have fallen off, a sea of thick cloud above which Bitchu Matsuyama Castle stands may be seen from the observation point in the place about 20 minutes away from Bitchu Takahashi Station by taxi.
-A taxi tour which departs from Bitchu Takahashi Station operates twice a day from October to March.
+Early in the morning from early November to early December, especially after the autumn leaves of the trees by the main keep have fallen off, a sea of thick cloud above which Bitchu Matsuyama Castle stands may be seen from the observation point in the place about 20 minutes away from Bitchu Takahashi Station by taxi.
+A taxi tour which departs from Bitchu Takahashi Station operates twice-daily services from October to March.
 A reservation is required to join it.
 It affords a spectacular view that is both staggering and captivating.

 Sanjuro, a cat who has lived in the castle since July 2018, was appointed the lord of the castle.
 He patrols the castle at 10 a.m. and 2 p.m. everyday except when getting a check-up at a veterinary clinic or having something else to do.
 Visitors are not allowed to feed directly because he is suffering from urinary tract stones.